Lotus Elise GT1: Road version

 Because Lotus planned on continuing to compete in FIA GT Championship, they decided to build a new race car for the 1997 season, due to Esprit GT1 not being powerful enough to compete with other GT1 race cars like Porsche 911 GT1, Mercedes CLK GTR and McLaren F1.
 Lotus was aware of the fact that they lacked enough budget to produce multiple road versions of the GT1, so they came up with another plan.
 Through interpretation of the rules for FIA GT, Lotus realized they would only need to build a single production car in order to meet homologation requirements.
 The car would not even need to be sold to a customer, it merely had to be built.

 Mechanically, Lotus Elise S1's aluminum chassis was retained for the GT1, although it was heavily modified from its standard form.
 A new carbon fibre/ kevlar body that resembled the Elise was built, featuring a much longer length and a bigger width in order to increase the car's aerodynamic capabilities.
 The dimensions of the GT1 were now these: the overall length was now 4510 mm, and the overall width was 2070 mm.
 Width of the front axle was 2000 mm, same with the rear axle.
 The front overhang was 940mm and the rear was 895 mm.
 Wheelbase is approximately 2675 mm.
 All of these measurements were made from the center of the car.
 The weight of the car was around 1050 kg, a little heavier than its track-focused counterparts.

 The road version of the GT1 was fitted with a water-cooled 3.5 L 4-stroke Lotus Type 918 Garrett twin-turbocharged V8 engine with a power output of 550 PS (542 HP) at 6,500 RPM, attached to the Renault 5-speed manual transmission.
 The Lotus V8 engine was proven to be unreliable, so in the process, the racing team decided to put the GM's Chevrolet Corvette V8 engine in the factory track-focused race cars.
 The car was also fitted with a double wishbone suspension on both front and rear and an aluminum roll cage that was bolted down to the chassis.

 As of 2017, it is difficult to say where exactly the road version GT1 is.
 Last time it was seen in public was almost 10 years ago, at the Le Mans Classic.
-According to some sources it's still owned by Lotus and stored in a warehouse in England, but some say it could have ended up in the hands of some private collector in Netherlands.
+According to some sources it's still owned by Lotus and stored in a warehouse in England, but some say it could have ended up in the hands of a private collector in the Netherlands.